What Is Linked Learning?

-Linked Learning provides a more integrated and equitable approach to high school equity for California students by eliminating practices that limit their options after high school.
+Linked Learning provides a more integrated and equitable approach to high school for California students by eliminating practices that limit their options after high school.
 It inspires students by exposing them to previously unimagined college and career opportunities.

 Characteristics of Successful Linked Learning Pathways